 Of course, when he’s not playing Pony Express and pretending he’s Buffalo Bill, he’s busy being a fertilizer salesman, fulfilling all his oddest desires and imbibing in a pile-on of all manner of hypothetical blockbuster detritus.
 This is the kind of bad movie where it all comes together, from the lugubrious, swooning helicopter tracking shots, to James Newton Howard’s quintessentially late-‘90s false-opera score, to a lion for some reason, to the most breathlessly illogical monologues that Costner gifts himself routinely and unwraps with his furrowed brow and sullen-philosopher stubble.
 My personal favorite is a delectably loopy close-up intrusion of a mini-story about a man who can’t do anything meaningful for Costner’s impromptu postal service but gets a pass because he … got a tattoo in Vietnam.

-Costner’s lightning streak of major successes – Field of Dreams, Dances with Wolves, JFK, Robin Hood, The Bodyguard – afforded him a demigod-like status in Hollywood for the early parts of the decade, undeniably the reason why the dueling disasters of Waterworld and The Postman were financed without question.
-His mortality clarified by the humbling one-two punch of disaster, Costner reconsidered his hubris, corroborated his newfound humility with the corollary of restrained craft, and accepted more quiet, thoughtful positions in films that culminated in his third, and by far best, directorial effort Open Range, the only one of his three behind-the-scenes films where he exhibits a willingness to feel out drama with breathing room rather than flattening his work with the grandstanding ambition of his bandaged volition.
+Costner’s streak of major successes – Field of Dreams, Dances with Wolves, JFK, Robin Hood, The Bodyguard – afforded him a demigod-like status in Hollywood for the early parts of the decade, undeniably the reason why the dueling disasters of Waterworld and The Postman were financed without question.
+His mortality clarified by the humbling one-two punch of disaster, Costner reconsidered his hubris, cosigned his newfound humility with the corollary of restrained craft, and accepted more quiet, thoughtful positions in films that culminated in his third, and best, directorial effort Open Range, the only one of his three behind-the-scenes films where he exhibits a willingness to feel out drama with breathing room rather than flattening his work with grandstanding ambition.

 I mean, keep in mind: Costner playing a fish man who drinks his own piss is actually refreshing and quaint in comparison to the comically lugubrious hushed-awe allegory of his postal efforts, cruxing the fate of civilization around that most mighty and holy of institutions: Tom Petty.
 I mean, the Postal System!
 But, seriously, The Postman is the culmination of Costner’s decade-long commitment to resurrecting, pacifying, and then violently stabbing America with his glowing cinematic monologues that emerge more as embodiments of America’s grotesque egotism.
 So Tom Petty, that chronicler of chroniclers, naturally appears.
 As himself.
 Because the world needed a post-apocalyptic commune held together by Tom Petty’s charisma.
 And Costner desperately needed to produce a three hour, 80 million dollar masturbation extravaganza for him to ejaculate on our nation’s sense of humility by presumptively gifting us the “Music and the Post Office connect people and save our souls” travelling carnival we all didn’t know we needed.

 I mean, heavens, Shakespeare enters the fray within minutes of the film beginning.
-It’s like Costner’s irrevocable test of taste and dividing line to separate the people who will be wooed by his pompous airs and the sensible minded folks who are having none of it.
-By opening with among its most cartoonishly obnoxious, ill-considered gestures, Costner plants his phallic 80 million dollar flag in the sand and dares anyone who will judge him to turn away from his brooding, sober, solemn, over-written drivel masquerading as constant epiphany.
+It’s like Costner’s irrevocable test of taste and dividing line to separate the people who will be wooed by his pompous airs and the sensible-minded folks who are having none of it.
+By opening with among its most cartoonishly obnoxious, ill-considered gestures, Costner plants his phallic 80 million dollar flag in the sand and dares anyone who will judge him to turn away from his brooding, sober, solemn, over-written drivel masquerading as constant-epiphany.
 And, indeed, it is difficult to turn away.
-As a consolation, at least the shamelessness of the fearless patriotism is so perseverant in its sloppiness that, somewhere between the Shakespeare and the blindingly homoerotic finale with Costner and Will Patton’s slobbering, salivating villain flailing around with one another, it all turns into legitimate self-parody.
+As a consolation, at least the fearless patriotism is so perseverant in its sloppiness that, somewhere between the Shakespeare and the blindingly idiotic finale with Costner and Will Patton’s slobbering, salivating villain flailing around against one another, it all turns into legitimate self-parody.

 As an exercise in perversion, it’s too long to survive its own eccentricities, but as a sheer excuse to bask in Costner’s wounded, superhuman ambition and hung-over Middle-Americana, Rockwellian pastoralism, The Postman is some accidental cock-eyed, dazzling disasterpiece, a fiasco of cinema that just won’t quit.
 Costner’s under-coordinated ego massively flopping around the screen is a sheer delight, even when it’s sheer misery.